 Access and Achievement Program

-Established in 1968, the Access and Achievement Program (AAP) is the flagship student academic service program within the College of Liberal Arts and Sciences (LAS) Student Academic Affairs.
-LAS AAP provides retention services to LAS declared and undeclared students affiliated with the Educational Opportunities Program and the President’s Award Program at the University of Illinois.
+The College of LAS' Access and Achievement program provides retention services to LAS declared and undeclared students affiliated with the Educational Opportunities Program and the President’s Award Program at the University of Illinois.

 It is designed to provide a supportive learning environment, promote self-advocacy, and promote students’ academic success.
 We strive to connect students with University resources that will complement their academic talents and will help shape their academic paths and ambitions.
 Our goal is to prepare students for academic success, graduation, and a life of impact.